Thank you for visiting our website.

 Membership is just £10.00 per year, but if you wish to try us out, then one meeting will cost £2.00 for visitors.

-We look forward to welcoming you to Honley Civic Society.
+We look forward to welcoming you to Honley Civic Society, when the situation improves.
+Please keep checking back for further information.